 The most popular spot on the sand, Clearwater Beach, offers lots to do.
-Stroll the half-mile Beach Walk (pictured above), where you can spend a day frolicking in the water, check out the surf shops, hunt for the perfect souvenir at a touristy boutique, or grab a bite to eat along the waterfront.
+Stroll the half-mile Beach Walk (pictured above), where you can spend a day frolicking in the water, checking out the surf shops, hunting for the perfect souvenir at a touristy boutique, or grabbing a bite to eat along the waterfront.

 No matter what you do during the daytime, head straight to Pier 60 for the nightly sunset celebration.
 It's a free show that you don't want to miss.
 Not only does the sun display brilliant, glorious colors across the sky, local street performers like fire-breathers, tightrope-walkers, and musically inclined jugglers will keep you oohing and aahing throughout the evening.

 While Clearwater Beach is the heart of all the action, nearby Sand Key Park is a hidden slice of paradise.
 The 95 acres of salt marshes and spacious sandy beaches are begging to be explored.
 Here you'll also find plenty of parking at $5 per car.

 Just a short jaunt from Clearwater, Honeymoon Island is Florida's most-visited state park.
 The roughly 370-acre barrier island is home to four miles of completely undeveloped beaches and while the island draws quite the drove of beach-goers on the weekends, if you go on a weekday, you'll have the place all to yourself.
 Admission is $8 per vehicle.